-3.4 Ornithology
+Ornithology

-- 3.4.1 The layout of the turbines, road network and associated infrastructure has evolved through the design process, taking environmental constraints to avoid potentially adverse effects on ornithological features into account.
+The layout of the turbines, road network and associated infrastructure has evolved through the design process, taking environmental constraints to avoid potentially adverse effects on ornithological features into account.
 Specifically, the layout was designed to avoid possible sensitive lochans used by breeding divers and areas of moorland planted with trees that are preferentially used by hen harrier.
-The ornithological baseline consisted of a desk study and field surveys from October 2017 September 2018; surveys carried out over 2015 2016 in the north-western area of the Development Site and field surveys conducted in 2010/11 as part of the Stornoway Wind farm 2012 application. - 3.4.2 The desk study identified two European sites and their qualifying features that were taken forward for assessment, Lewis Peatlands SPA and Lewis Peatlands Ramsar.
-Surveys recorded 25 species listed as qualifying feature of the Lewis and Peatlands SPA, listed on Annex 1 of the Birds Directive, Schedule 1 of the Wildlife and Countryside Act (as amended) (WCA) or species of principal importance on the Scottish Biodiversity List (SBL).
-Of these, eight were screened in for further assessment. - 3.4.3 The assessment has been based on not only the result of the desk study and field surveys, but also relevant published information (for example on the status, distribution, sensitivity to environmental changes and ecology of the ornithological features scoped in to the assessment, where this information is available), and professional knowledge of ecological processes and functions. - 3.4.4 For each scoped-in ornithological feature, effects were assessed against the current baseline conditions for that feature during construction, operation and decommissioning. - 3.4.5 The initial results of the assessment regarding potentially significant effects were used to inform whether additional baseline data collection was required, together with the identification of environmental measures that should be embedded into the Proposed Development to avoid or reduce adverse effects or to deliver enhancements.
+The ornithological baseline consisted of a desk study and field surveys from October 2017 - September 2019; surveys carried out over 2015 - 2016 in the north-western area of the Development Site and field surveys conducted in 2010/11 as part of the Stornoway Wind farm 2012 application.

+The desk study identified two European sites and their qualifying features that were taken forward for assessment, Lewis Peatlands SPA and Lewis Peatlands Ramsar.
+Surveys recorded 33 key species of conservation concern over the two-year period.
+Of these, 25 were considered to have held breeding territories.
+All seven species listed as qualifying features of the Lewis and Peatlands SPA were recorded breeding, as were eight species listed on Schedule 1 of the Wildlife and Countryside Act (as amended) (WCA).
+Nine species were taken forward for full assessment.

+The assessment has been based on the results of the desk study and field surveys, relevant published information (for example on the status, distribution, sensitivity to environmental changes and ecology of the ornithological features scoped in to the assessment, where this information is available), and professional knowledge of ecological processes and functions.

+For each scoped-in ornithological feature, effects were assessed against the current baseline conditions for that feature during construction, operation and decommissioning.

+The initial results of the assessment regarding potentially significant effects were used to inform whether additional baseline data collection was required, together with the identification of environmental measures that should be embedded into the Proposed Development to avoid or reduce adverse effects or to deliver enhancements.
 This was an iterative process with the results of desk study and surveys informing the requirement for additional scope of works / embedded mitigation.
 The results of the assessment therefore reflect the final scheme design (i.e. incorporating the environmental measures).
-Further details on this iterative design processs are set out in Chapter 3 of the EIA Report.

-Hen harrier in flight, adult male (Circus cyaneus)

-- 3.4.6 A full assessment, including where appropriate collision risk modelling and population viability assessment, of the screened in ornithological features was undertaken following CIEEM (2018) guidance.
+A full assessment, including where appropriate collision risk modelling and population viability assessment, of the screened in ornithological features was undertaken following CIEEM (2018) guidance.
 No significant effects were concluded for any species or site.
-A further cumulative assessment was undertaken for golden eagle, white-tailed eagle and red-throated diver, no cumulative significant effects were concluded for any of these species. - 3.4.7 A range of environmental measures have been embedded into the Proposed Development to minimise any potential impacts on breeding and roosting birds.
+A further cumulative assessment was undertaken for golden eagle, white-tailed eagle and red-throated diver, no cumulative significant effects were concluded for any of these species.

+A range of environmental measures have been embedded into the Proposed Development to minimise any potential impacts on breeding and roosting birds.
 Working practices to minimise effects on ornithological features during construction are to be set out in a Bird Protection Plan.
 This would form part of an overarching Construction Environmental Management Plan and would be implemented under the direction / supervision of an Environmental Clerk of Works.
 Taking this and other mitigation measures into account, it was concluded that the Proposed Development would not have a significant effect on birds.